IIITB2020/Hangman/README.md

 # Hangman
 by: Vishnu Sai Sankeerth, Aravind V and Oormila G.

-The popular Hangman pen & paper game implemented in GUI with Python Tkinter library.
+The popular Hangman pen & paper game, implemented in GUI with Python Tkinter library.

 The game consists of one player giving a word unknown to other player and asking him to guess it.
 Here the role of the first player is taken by the computer.
 Then as the player